INFORMSJoC/2024.0546/src/Comp/ALogTP/readme.md

 - `search_subproblem.m`: to modify the results of the Matlab function `conncomp` in the decomposition step.

-  Input: S, the output of “conncomp(˜D)”; D, the N × N matrix derived from `robust_link.m`; num S, the number of connected conponents computed by Matlab codes max(S).
+  Input: S, the output of “conncomp(˜D)”; D, the N × N matrix derived from `robust_link.m`; num S, the number of connected components computed by Matlab codes max(S).

   Output: group, a matrix of N columns.
 Each row of the matrix corresponds to a subnetwork.
-Its (i, j)-th element equals to 1 if agent j is included in the i-th subnetwork and 0 otherwise.
+Its (i, j)-th element equals 1 if agent j is included in the i-th subnetwork and 0 otherwise.

 - `solution.m`: to figure out the non-robust links in a subnetwork and then apply